-The largest shopping centre is Westfields Pagewood, which did suffer a minor car parking collapse in 2012.
+The largest shopping centre is Westfields Eastgarden, which suffered a minor car parking collapse in 2012.

 Botany Bay is an extremely popular recreational area for both locals and tourists.
 During the summer period population swells due people accessing the beaches and local cafes, and fishing is also popular.